TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

     and as a reference in relationships between records.

 :sql:`pid`
     The `uid` property of the parent page.
 The record is situated on this page.
-This value is 0 if the record is not connected to any page.
+    If this value is 0 if the record is not connected to any page.

 There is no separate TCA definition of these fields in the TCA configuration.
 It is not possible to use other names for these fields.

+..  _fields_convention:

 Fields used by convention
 =========================